sundaysenergy/sundaysenergy.github.com/static/service_for_that.md

 ---
 ## There is a service for that

 Wordpress has "plugins".
 Drupal has "modules". iPhones have "apps".
-The internet has services.
+The Internet has services.

 ### Dropbox Hosting

 * [Site 44](http://www.site44.com)
 * [Scriptogram](http://scriptogr.am)
 * [Pancacke io](http://pancake.io)
-* [DopPages](http://droppages.com) This is the closest to the idea I have.
+* [DropPages](http://droppages.com) This is the closest to the idea I have.
 * [KISSr](http://www.kissr.com) $10/mo
 * [DropHost](http://www.drophost.net)